FSITR/Code-snippets/XML to dataframe converter/README.md

 - This script converts an XML file into a flat Pandas dataframe.
 - The reason for this is to aid in bespoke ETL work or to assist in extracting data from XML into a workable format.
+- Recursive functions have been used to allow the code to traverse any level of depth.